rust-lang/rust/Readme.md

 ### Jit mode

 In jit mode cg_clif will immediately execute your code without creating an executable file.

-This requires all dependencies to be available as dynamic library.
+> This requires all dependencies to be available as dynamic library.
-The easiest way to achieve this is by creating a new dylib crate that has all your dependencies as dependencies of itself.
-Rustc will then link all your rlib dependencies into the dylib.
+> The jit mode will probably need cargo integration to make this possible.

 ```bash
 $ $cg_clif_dir/cargo.sh jit